Banque Canadienne Nationale

-The Banque Canadienne Nationale was a bank based in the province of Quebec, Canada.
-It was formed in 1924 from the merger of the Banque d'Hochelaga and the Banque Nationale, and operated until 1979, when it became part of the National Bank of Canada.
+The Banque Canadienne Nationale ([bɑ̃k kanadjɛn nɑsjɔnal]; lit.
+'Canadian National Bank') was a Canadian bank that existed from 1873 to 1979.
+The bank was founded in Montreal in 1873 as the Banque d'Hochelaga and began operations the following year.
+In 1924, the bank renamed itself the Banque Canadienne Nationale after it took over the Banque nationale.
+In 1979, it merged with the Provincial Bank of Canada to form the National Bank of Canada.

 History

 In 1859, several prominent Quebecers founded the Banque Nationale in Quebec City as a banking institution controlled by French-speaking businessmen.

 In 1924, the Banque Nationale, which was struggling financially while caught-up in a serious recession, merged with the Banque d'Hochelaga (founded in Montreal in 1874) to create the Banque Canadienne Nationale (BCN, Canadian National Bank).
 The Quebec provincial government, under Alexandre Taschereau, issued $15 million in bonds to facilitate the merger.

 Like the other Canadian chartered banks, BCN issued its own paper currency until the Bank of Canada Act of 1934 created the Bank of Canada and it relinquished this right.

 In 1968, Banque Canadienne Nationale was one of the four original banks to form CHARGEX Ltd. through a licence from BankAmericard, providing Canada with its first interbank credit card.

 In 1979, Banque Canadienne Nationale and the Provincial Bank of Canada (Banque provinciale du Canada), another Quebec-based bank, joined to form the National Bank of Canada.